JeremyCade/jeremycade.github.io/_drafts/unit-testing-controllercontext-ischildaction.md

 categories: asp.net mvc unit testing
 ---

-#
-In Asp.net Mvc I often create Action Methods that return both a PartialViewResult and a ViewResult depending on how the method was called.
+In Asp.net MVC I often create Action Methods that return both a PartialViewResult and a ViewResult depending on how the method was called.

 ## The Test Logic
 - If requested via ajax, return a PartialViewResult.